'Heavy rain could slow down abnormal load travelling through Yorkshire'

-An abnormal load bound from York for Hull Docks tomorrow could be slowed down by heavy rain, a freight firm has warned.
+An abnormal load bound from York for Hull Docks on Tuesday could be slowed down by heavy rain, a freight firm has warned.

 Collett & Sons is repeating last Friday’s manoeuvre, which involves units 27m long, with a police escort and rolling road closures, on the “high-load” route, which takes in Pocklington, Market Weighton and Skirlaugh among others.